Charles1625/crop-production-ontology/README.md

 ![Observation](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Charles1625/crop-production-ontology/main/Diagrams/obs-op.puml)

-An Observation is defined as an event related to a Location.
+An Observation is made at a Location.
 The data observed will vary depending on the type of Observation, so it will be an abstract, generalizing class whose specializations will need to be determined following consultation with domain experts.